-This can take up to 40 minutes for some women (it’s not possible to get a hand or mouth around it).
-But once you have an erection (which is internal), you’ll have the potential to experience a new world of pleasure and orgasm.
+This can take over 40 minutes for some people with a vagina (it’s not possible to get a hand or mouth around it).
+Once you have an erection (which is internal), you’ll have the potential to experience a new world of pleasure and orgasm.

-Lube is your best friend after menopause because there’s a natural drop in estrogen, which can lead to dryness.
-Pain and discomfort due to dryness is the biggest complaint from postmenopausal women.
-If left untreated, dryness can cause atrophy and even fusing of the vaginal walls.
+Pain and discomfort due to dryness is the biggest complaint from postmenopausal people.
+If left untreated, dryness can cause vaginal atrophy and even fusing of the vaginal walls.
 Ensuring your vagina stays moisturized is crucial.

-Some women will only need a good, natural lubricant during sexual play.
+Some people will need a good, natural lubricant during sexual play.
 Others may need to apply a vaginal moisturizer internally (not for sexual play) each day.
-Or, some women will need to use topical estrogen to help repair and maintain their skin.
+Some people will even need to use topical estrogen to help repair and maintain their skin.

 Once you love and understand yourself, and know about lubrication, it’s time to tell your partner what you’ve learned.
-Explain that you’ve changed and tell them you’d love to show them what works for you now.
-This is a great way to start the discussion.
+Explain that you’ve changed, and tell them you’d love to show them what works for you now.
+This is a great way to begin the discussion.

 You may want to share some of the articles you’ve read with them, so they know your new preference isn’t a criticism of them.
 Start the conversation outside the bedroom, where nobody is naked and vulnerable.
 Your partner may have changed, too!
 You can educate each other.